ezrantn/ezrantn.github.io/content/blog/atomic-kernel-level-monitoring-with-ebpf-and-big-data.md

 2. Scalability: Can it handle spikes in data volume without lag?
 3. Consistency: Are metrics accurate and free from race conditions?

-The **goal of this project** is to develop a **scalable and efficient monitoring system** that provides real-time insights into the performance and behavior of a computer system by utilizing **eBPF** for kernel-level observability, **Big Data** for handling large volumes of data, and **atomic transactions** to ensure consistency and reliability.
+The goal of this project is to develop a scalable and efficient monitoring system that provides real-time insights into the performance and behavior of a computer system by utilizing eBPF for kernel-level observability, Big Data for handling large volumes of data, and atomic transactions to ensure consistency and reliability.

 ### Key Objectives

-1. **Kernel-Level Monitoring with eBPF**:
+1. Kernel-Level Monitoring with eBPF:

-    - Collect detailed and low-overhead system metrics directly from the **kernel**, such as process activity, network traffic, disk I/O, and resource usage.
+    - Collect detailed and low-overhead system metrics directly from the kernel, such as process activity, network traffic, disk I/O, and resource usage.

-2. **Real-Time Data Processing**:
+2. Real-Time Data Processing:

-    - Leverage **Big Data** tools (e.g., Kafka, Flink) to process and aggregate the collected data at **scale** in real-time, allowing for fast and efficient analysis.
+    - Leverage Big Data tools (e.g., Kafka, Flink) to process and aggregate the collected data at scale in real-time, allowing for fast and efficient analysis.

-3. **Atomicity for Data Consistency**:
+3. Atomicity for Data Consistency:

-    - Ensure **data consistency** and **reliable updates** by using **atomic transactions**, preventing race conditions and conflicts during the processing of system metrics.
+    - Ensure data consistency and reliable updates by using atomic transactions, preventing race conditions and conflicts during the processing of system metrics.

-4. **Scalability and Efficiency**:
+4. Scalability and Efficiency:

-    - Create a system that can handle large amounts of monitoring data in distributed environments, ensuring it remains **scalable** without sacrificing performance.
+    - Create a system that can handle large amounts of monitoring data in distributed environments, ensuring it remains scalable without sacrificing performance.

-5. **System Health and Performance Insights**:
+5. System Health and Performance Insights:

-    - Provide real-time insights and monitoring dashboards to **detect anomalies**, track system health, and optimize resource usage for efficient system performance.
+    - Provide real-time insights and monitoring dashboards to detect anomalies, track system health, and optimize resource usage for efficient system performance.

 ### Why This Is Important?

-- **Scalability**: Traditional monitoring systems may struggle with large-scale, distributed systems.
+- Scalability: Traditional monitoring systems may struggle with large-scale, distributed systems.
 This project addresses that by integrating Big Data technologies for scalability.
-- **Performance**: Kernel-level monitoring via eBPF provides high-performance data collection with minimal system overhead.
+- Performance: Kernel-level monitoring via eBPF provides high-performance data collection with minimal system overhead.
-- **Consistency**: Atomic transactions ensure that data remains accurate and reliable, even under high-load conditions, which is crucial for real-time monitoring in production environments.
+- Consistency: Atomic transactions ensure that data remains accurate and reliable, even under high-load conditions, which is crucial for real-time monitoring in production environments.

 ## Project Output